MichalPt/astro-mamagroup-web/README.md

 #### 2. `.env` file

-In order to be able to locally build and display the pages that include automatically fetched lists of publications from ORCID (e.g. [mama-group.cz/mancal/publications/](https://mama-group.cz/mancal/publications/)), you need to create an ORCID account first, fill in an application to access developer tools, and generate an [API access token](https://orcid.org/developer-tools) for [ORCID Public API](https://info.orcid.org/ufaqs/how-do-i-register-a-public-api-client/).
+In order to be able to locally preview freshly fetched lists of publications from ORCID (e.g. [mama-group.cz/mancal/publications/](https://mama-group.cz/mancal/publications/)), you need to create an ORCID account first, fill in an application to access developer tools, and generate an [API access token](https://orcid.org/developer-tools) for [ORCID Public API](https://info.orcid.org/ufaqs/how-do-i-register-a-public-api-client/).
 To get the token, use the terminal commands listed in the bottom of the ORCID developer tools webpage or use this template command:

 ```bash
 curl -X "POST" "https://orcid.org/oauth/token" -H "Accept: application/json" -d "client_id=APP-XXXXXXXXXXXXXXXX&client_secret=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX&grant_type=client_credentials&scope=/read-public"
 ```

 where you replace the `XXX...` with **Client ID** and **Client secret**.
-Once you have the token, create a `.env` text file in the root folder with the following content:
+Once you have the token, create a `/src/.env` text file with the following content:

 ```
 ORCID_ACCESS_TOKEN = "XXX"